Can oats be gluten free?

 I prefer to call oats "wheat free" rather than 'gluten free' as being called 'gluten free' is technically wrong- as discussed above.

-Foods in America and Europe can be labelled 'gluten free' (despite continuing the gluten cuisine AVENIN) if contains less than 20 parts per million, while 'wheat free oats' that come from Australia have to have 'no decidable gluten" as per Australian regulations.
+Foods in America and Europe can be labelled 'gluten free' if they contains less than 20 parts per million, while 'wheat free oats' that come from Australia have to have 'no detected gluten" as per Australian regulations.

 Normal Oats

-For persons with non Coeliac gluten intolerance- this minute level of possible wheat/gluten contamination of normal oats should not cause an issue.
+For persons with non Coeliac gluten intolerance- this minute level of possible wheat/gluten contamination of normal oats may not cause an issue.
+Use your symptoms to guide you.

 Oat Milk

-Oat milk is always made from normal oats- there are no 'wheat free' oat milks currently available in Australia.
+Oat milk is always made from normal oats- there are no 'non wheat contaminated' oat milks currently available in Australia.

 Using Oats in your diet

-In short, you do not need to use wheat free oats unless you have Coeliac Disease and are sensitive to the avenin present in oats.
+In short, you do not need to use wheat free oats (also called non wheat contaminated oats) unless you have Coeliac Disease and are trialling oats in your diet or if you dont have Coeliac Disease but find you are equisitley sensitive to minute amounts of wheat.
 If you prefer to use 'wheat free oats'- despite the low risk normal oats provide- then that is ok too!